CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Methodology

+Although incorporating the IDN loss can accelerate learning of the embedding layers by leveraging knowledge of environment dynamics, it also introduces additional constraints on the shared embedding space, thereby limiting the flexibility of the embeddings for exploration.
+In \caep, to address this limitation, we adopt the transformed embeddings $\boldsymbol{U} \phi (s, a)$ instead of the original ones $\phi (s, a)$ to calculate the uncertainty.
+Consequently, by replacing $\phi (s, a)$ with $\boldsymbol{U} \phi (s, a)$, Equations~\ref{eq:beta_ucb} and~\ref{eq:beta_thompson}, which are used in \cae to generate uncertainty, are modified into Equation~\ref{eq:beta}, with the Gram matrix $\boldsymbol{A}$ updated according to Equation~\ref{eq:variance_update_}.
+Complete procedure of \caep is in Algorithm~\ref{alg:CAE+}.

-In \caep, the structure of network $f$ brings several advantages.
-First, the incorporation of $\boldsymbol{U}$ effectively decouples the action-value network from the environment dynamics, reducing interdependencies that could hinder learning and thereby improving empirical performance, as demonstrated through ablation studies in \cref{sec:experiment}.
-Second, since $\boldsymbol{U}$ is a simple linear transformation, it also retains the theoretical guarantees of UCB- and Thompson Sampling-based exploration strategies, maintaining the rigor and stability of the exploration process.
-Third, by transforming $\phi (s, a)$ into a lower-dimensional embedding with $\bar{d} < d$, the design not only minimizes the number of additional parameters but also reduces the computational complexity of uncertainty calculation at each time step from $O(d^{3})$ to $O(\bar{d}^{3})$, making the method efficient and scalable for practical applications.
+In \caep, the structure of the network $f$ offers several advantages.
+First, the transformation $\boldsymbol{U}$ decouples environment dynamics from returns, mitigating interdependencies that could hinder flexibility and thereby enhancing empirical performance, as evidenced by the ablation studies presented later.
+Second, since $\boldsymbol{U}$ is a simple linear transformation, it approximately preserves the theoretical guarantees of UCB-based and Thompson Sampling-based exploration strategies, ensuring both rigor and stability in practice.
+Third, by projecting $\phi(s, a)$ into a lower-dimensional embedding with $\bar{d} < d$, the approach not only reduces the number of additional parameters but also lowers the computational complexity of uncertainty estimation at each time step, \ie, from $O(d^3)$ to $O(\bar{d}^3)$, making the method more efficient.